neilstevenson/hugl-201603/README.md

 # Hazelcast User Group, London

-Code resources & slides accompanying the "Spring Boot" talk, 30th March 2016
+Code resources accompanying the "Spring Boot" talk, 30th March 2016

 #### Instructions
 There are three variations of the server module, and one of the client module.